Glen Rea

-Glen Charles Rea (born 3 September 1994) is a professional footballer who plays as a defensive midfielder or centre-back for club Burgess Hill Town.
+Glen Charles Rea (born 3 September 1994) is a semi-professional footballer who plays as a defensive midfielder or centre-back for club Burgess Hill Town.
 Born in England, he played for the Republic of Ireland U21 national team.

 Club career

 Brighton & Hove Albion

 Born in Brighton, East Sussex, Rea began his career with the youth system at Brighton & Hove Albion, before earning a professional contract after completing his two-year scholarship.
 On 6 February 2015, Rea signed a contract extension, keeping him at the club until 2016.

 Ahead of the 2015–16 season, Rea was given squad number 26, before making his professional debut for Brighton one week later in a 1–0 win away to Southend United in the League Cup first round, with Rea playing for the full 90 minutes.
 Following the expiration of his loan spells at Southend United and Luton Town, Brighton activated the option of a one-year extension on Rea's contract, but were willing to let him leave on a permanent transfer.
 Southend and Luton both expressed an interest in signing him on a permanent basis.